 The outsole of the Puma Faas 100 R v3 features EverTrack material, a rubber compound that’s high in quality and durability.
 It doesn’t peel off easily and it remains efficient even after many uses.
 It is responsible for shielding the critical areas of the outsole where abrasion and damage are likely to happen.
 It’s also responsible for the surface traction that the runner receives.

 The FaasFoam+ is a mid-sole unit that’s made from soft foam compounds and rubber.
 It’s resilient to wear, but it’s also very flexible.
 It allows the runner to move more naturally through the gait cycle.
 The low-profile nature of this mid-sole layer brings the foot closer to the ground and lets the runner feel the surface more astutely, but the cushioning is still responsive and springy.

 The EcoOrtholite Sock Liner is an added layer of cushioning that’s placed immediately underfoot.
 It has an anti-microbial capability, so it maintains a clean and healthy environment for the foot.
 It also manages moisture well, making sure that it won’t retain odor-causing sweat.

-A breathable mesh material is used for the upper unit of the Puma Faas 100 R v3.
+A breathable mesh material is used for the upper unit of this running shoe from Puma.
 It’s soft and it maintains a well-ventilated interior.
 Having cool and dry interior allows extended use of the shoe.